 The Compensation Committee carries out the overall responsibility of the Board of Directors relating to executive compensation, evaluation, and development.
-The Compensation Committee has the authority to, among other things, (i) review and approve the corporate goals and objectives with respect to the compensation of our Chief Executive Officer and set the Chief Executive Officer's annual compensation, including salary, bonus, incentive compensation, and equity compensation; (ii) review and approve the evaluation process and compensation structure for our officers and approve their annual compensation, including salary, bonus, incentive compensation, and equity compensation, and any special or supplemental benefits; (iii) review, approve and when appropriate, recommend to the Board of Directors for approval, incentive and equity compensation plans, which includes the ability to adopt, amend and terminate such plans; and (iv) evaluate and make recommendations to the Board of Directors concerning the compensation for directors, including if applicable, equity-based compensation.
+The Compensation Committee has the authority to, among other things, (i) review and approve the corporate goals and objectives with respect to the compensation of our Chief Executive Officer and set the Chief Executive Officer's annual compensation, including salary, bonus, incentive compensation, and equity compensation, including salary, bonus, incentive compensation, and equity compensation structure for our officers and approve their annual compensation, including salary, bonus, incentive compensation, and equity compensation structure for our officers and approve their annual compensation, including salary, bonus, incentive compensation, and equity compensation represents the Board of Directors for approval, incentive and equity compensation plans, which includes the ability to adopt, amend and terminate such plans; and (iv) evaluate and make recommendations to the Board of Directors concerning the compensation for directors, including if applicable, equity-based compensation.
 Each of the members of the Compensation Committee is an independent director in accordance with Nasdaq listing rules.
-The Compensation Committee, which held seven meetings in fiscal 2020, is currently composed of Ms. Butler (Chairperson), Ms. Casamento, Mr. Goldman, and Mr. Sykes.
-Although the Compensation Committee may delegate authority to subcommittees to fulfill its responsibilities when appropriate, no such authority was delegated during fiscal 2020.
+The Compensation Committee, which held three meetings in fiscal 2022, is currently composed of Ms. Butler (Chairperson), Ms. Casamento, Mr. Goldman, and Mr. Sykes.
+Although the Compensation Committee may delegate authority to subcommittees to fulfill its responsibilities when appropriate, no such authority was delegated during fiscal 2022.